 Adverse effects of mining on the environment

-Some people say that a single block of Bitcoin uses energy that is enough to power your house for a week!
-That single block alone which contains 3,500 transactions, could be mined in 10 minutes.
+Some people say that a single block of Bitcoin uses enough energy to power your house for a week!
+That single block, which contains 3,500 transactions, could be mined in 10 minutes.

 No protection from fraud or hacks

 I’m one of the victims of fraud/scams.
-At one time I sent 1 ETH to a certain firm that promised to return 2 ETH as part of their promotion.
-I was so ecstatic, I sent it and then nothing came back.
-I begged them to return it to me but there was no response at all.
-Later I found out that that fraudulent firm scammed a lot of people and its ETH wallet address was tagged as a phishing wallet.
-I know, I was so dumb.
+I sent 1 ETH to a particular firm that promised to return 2 ETH as part of their promotion.
+I was so ecstatic I sent it, and then nothing came back.
+I begged them to return it to me, but there was no response.
+Later I found out that that fraudulent firm scammed many people, and its ETH wallet address was tagged as a phishing wallet.
+I know; I was so dumb.

-So that’s my story and the sad thing is that I couldn’t ask for help from someone and no one can help me.
+So that’s my story, and the sad thing is that I couldn’t ask for help from someone, and no one could help me.
 If it were a bank transaction, that would be easy to retract as I could just go to the bank and report the scammer’s bank account.

 But in the case of crypto, there are no central authorities so you’re all on your own and you should always think twice before you act anything stupid.

-Crypto has a huge potential for earning and it should be considered as part of your investment portfolio.
+Crypto has a vast potential for earning, and it should be considered as part of your investment portfolio.
 Therefore learning how to invest in cryptocurrency is vital for investors.
-There are some risks, yes, but if you act safely and make sure your account’s secure, nothing bad happens.
-Investing is kind of a complex game but the big upside to that is massive returns on your investments.
+There are some risks, but if you act safely and make sure your account’s secure, nothing terrible happens.
+Investing is a complex game, but the significant upside to that is massive returns on your investments.